app-sre/qenerate/README.md

 `qenerate` is a code generator for GraphQL Query Data Classes.
 `qenerate` is not a GQL client.
-A GQL client normally returns data in the form of nested untyped dictionaries. `generate` solely focuses on generating code for transforming those untyped dictionaries into concrete types.
+A GQL client normally returns data in the form of nested untyped dictionaries. `qenerate` solely focuses on generating code for transforming those untyped dictionaries into concrete types.

 ## Usage